-Figure 7 illustrates the fundamental interrelationship, inherent in the pay-as-you-go principle, between the statutory pension contribution rate, the ageing index and the pension level as defined above.
-If policy-makers wish to cut the contribution rate, they also have to cut the proportionate pension level, or vice versa.
-The options available are shown as points on a straight-line relationship, the gradient of which is determined by the ageing index.
+Figure VII illustrates the fundamental interrelationship, inherent in the pay-as-you-go principle, between the statutory pension contribution rate, the ageing index and the pension level as defined above.
+If policy makers wish to cut the contribution rate, they also have to cut the proportionate pension level. or vice versa.
+The options available are shown as points on a straight line, the gradient of which is determined by the ageing index.
 At present, demographic ageing has not yet shown through very strongly, so the lowest of the straight lines with the shallowest gradient applies.
 However, that gradient will increase over time in proportion to the ageing index itself.
-This increase will certainly occur, simply because of the declining number of people in the 20-60 age group.
+This increase will certainly occur, simply because of the declining number of people in age group 20-60.
 In other words, the gradient will increase even if there is no change whatever in life expectancy.
-Yet in practice, life expectancy at birth actually doubled during the 20th Century, and it is still increasing at an average rate of 6-8 weeks each year.
-So even if the increase tails off in the future, a further growth in life expectancy by at least 5 to 6 years is quite likely.
+Yet in practice, life expectancy at birth actually doubled during the twentieth century, and it is still increasing at an average rate of six to eight weeks each year.
+So even if the increase tails off in the future, a further growth in life expectancy by at least five to six years is quite likely.
 In the report we were commissioned to prepare in connection with the pension reforms, the middle variant envisaged an increase from 74.0 to 80.9 years for males and from 80.8 to 86.9 years for females.
-The increasing life expectancy (shown for each year as variant "b") makes the gradients in Figure 6 even steeper, raising the contribution rate required to maintain the same pension level even higher than under constant life expectancy.
+The increasing life expectancy (variant "b") makes the gradients in figure VII even steeper, raising the contribution rate required to maintain the same pension level even higher than under constant life expectancy.

-Even on the unrealistic assumption that life expectancy will not rise any further, the Scientific Advisory Council to Germany's Federal Ministry of Economics has calculated that the contribution rate would need to rise from today's approx. 20% to around 40% if the government wished to maintain the present proportionate pension level of 70% (Bundesministerium für Wirtschaft, 1998, p.
+Even under the unrealistic assumption that life expectancy will not rise any further, the Scientific Advisory Council to Germany's Federal Ministry of Economics has calculated that the contribution rate would need to rise from today's approximately 20 to about 40 per cent if the Government wished to maintain the present proportionate pension level of 70 per cent (Bundesministerium für Wirtschaft, 1998, p.
 37).
-Figure 7 shows a similar result.
-However, if life expectancy does go on rising, the rate needed to maintain pension levels will need to increase much more, to some 46%.
-An alternative would be to maintain today's contribution rate but cut the pension disbursed to about 30% of average earned income.
-This makes explicit the covert contribution increase implied by using general taxation to help finance the statutory pension.
+Figure VII shows a similar result.
+However, if life expectancy does go on rising, the rate needed to maintain pension levels will